VIsanAlin/ShowcaseCraft/README.md

 ## Development server

 Run `node server.js` from angular-crud\server for server to start and for image upload to work (and show the images).
-Run `json-server --watch db.json` to start the database.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests